skozubek/nbh-map/README.md

 ## Developement mode on local machine

-1. clone or download this repo
+1. clone or download this repo,
-2. cd to the directory you stored the repo
+2. cd to the directory you stored the repo,
-3. install dependencies with npm install
+3. install dependencies with `npm install`,
-4. start the server with npm start
+4. start the server with `npm start`,
-5. enjoy the App visiting http://localhost:3000
+5. enjoy the App visiting `http://localhost:3000`

 ## Production mode